Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 If you've already been granted permission to enter the United States, you should plan on being prepared when going through the port of entry at the airport.
 You will be required to present documentation and perhaps participate in a brief interview with a Customs and Border Protection official at this time.
 There's always the possibility that your pending immigrant visa application (form I-130) will prevent you from entering the US.

 It is a good idea to have a "pocket letter" from your immigration attorney with you when seeking to enter the US as a future intending immigrant (once you've made it to the airport or other Point of Entry).
 This type of letter can assist you clarify the objective of your trip to the border officer and address any potential inadmissibility issues that may prevent you from entering the nation.
 The letter should be short and direct as a CBP official is not likely to read a long and detailed letter.
-The letter should be accompanied by proof that you collect proving your attendance at the event or the reason of your trip.
+The letter should be accompanied by proof that you collect proving your attendance at the event or the reason for your trip.

 When the reason of the travel is questioned, pocket letters are often written to the visa applicant rather than the border officer.
 The letter describes the trip's objective and timetable, as well as the conditions the applicant must meet in order to acquire their immigrant visa; for example, "As you know, your immigrant visa interview was recently planned for August 15th, 2021.
 You must return to Mumbai at least two weeks before this date to complete your medical exam.”